raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/iterables.md

 }
 ~~~~~~~~

-There are useful things we can do with iterables representing an infinite number of elements.
-Before we point out something we can do with them, let's point out what we can't do with them:
+There are useful things we can do with iterables representing an infinitely large collection.
+But let's point out what we can't do with them:

 {:lang="js"}
 ~~~~~~~~